zebadoba/RTTD-test/noob_README.md

 listed above.
 After testing and getting the BART arrival display to work correctly, comment out the `@chromium --kiosk --incognito bart.blinktag.com/?station=16T` with the `#` to prevent the autostart.
+Overscan not working correctly?
+    sudo nano /boot/config.txt
+scroll to the bottom for the config inserted by the NOOBS config utility and adjust per the instructions in the config.txt file.
 ## Running
 Install an older version 0.10.xx of node.js as `sudo pi` [as detailed here]